patternfly/pf-codemods/packages/pf-codemods/README.md

 ### datalist-remove-props [(#8388)](https://github.com/patternfly/patternfly-react/pull/8388)

-We've removed the deprecated `onDragFinish`, `onDragStart`, `onDragMove`, and `onDragCancel`, and `itemOrder` props.
-This rule will remove them and suggest the user use the DragDrop component.
+We've removed the deprecated `onDragFinish`, `onDragStart`, `onDragMove`, `onDragCancel`, and `itemOrder` props from DataList.

+In addition to removing these props, this rule will suggest using the DragDrop component instead of the `onDrag...` props.

 #### Examples